 Vitamin A and Skin Health

-Also crucial for skin health, Vitamin A fuels cell growth and division.
+Also crucial for skin health, vitamin A fuels cell growth and division.
 Your skin might become dry or bumpy if you're not getting enough of it.
-This is because your body struggles to shed old skin cells without adequate Vitamin A effectively.
+This is because your body struggles to shed old skin cells without adequate vitamin A effectively.

 The Active Form of Vitamin A - Retinol

 Vitamin A comes in two forms, but retinol steals the show.
 It's ready to use, and our bodies need no prep.
-Think of it as a VIP guest at your body's Nutrient Party.

 The Limited Conversion of Beta Carotene to Retinol

-Here’s the twist: our bodies convert beta carotene from plants into retinol, but not efficiently.
+Our bodies convert beta carotene from plants into retinol, but not efficiently.
 For some people, this conversion happens at a snail's pace.
 Studies suggest only 5% get converted, and even less for smokers or those with certain health conditions.

 So, while carrots might give us beta carotene aplenty, they're not the best source of vitamin A.